sara-nl/swiftdocs/source/Pages/Advanced/multiuser_buckets.rst

     | swiftoperator | user2@Default   |       | testproject@CuaUsers |        |        | False     |
     | user          | user3@Default   |       | testproject@CuaUsers |        |        | False     |
     +---------------+-----------------+-------+----------------------+--------+--------+-----------+
+.. note::  This needs to be done by a SURF admin.

 The user also needs the default project set to the project in question:
 ::
     # openstack user set --project 75e0e9efc598123c98a339e871e819b1 user3
+.. note::  This needs to be done by a SURF admin.

 At this point the user can't do anything, first the ACLs must be set.
 This can be done by a user with the 'swiftoperator' role.